 In Korea and Japan, they have similar noodles that are made with potato starch and have a slightly sweeter flavor.

-The ground mung bean type is much better in quality than the flour ones as the mung bean flour usually adds some other ingredients while they are made which will affect the purity and texture of the noodles.
+Bean thread noodles are made from mung beans, which are made from the heads of bean sprouts.
+Some are made from ground mung beans, and others are made from mung bean flour.
+The ground mung bean type is much better in quality and healthier than the flour ones as the mung bean flour usually affects the purity and texture of the noodles.

 However, another popular way to serve these noodles is to deep-fry them in hot oil.
 In this case, the noodles should not be soaked or blanched first.
-Just add them straight into the hot oil than watch them puff up.
+Just add them straight into the hot oil and watch them puff up.

 In any case, whether you’re deep-frying or stir-frying, cutting the bean thread noodle cross-wise ahead of time will make them much easier to manage.

-- Mung beans contain high levels of multiple nutrients including manganese, potassium, magnesium, folate, copper, zinc and various B vitamins.
+- Mung beans contain high levels of multiple nutrients including manganese, potassium, magnesium, folate, copper, zinc, and various B vitamins.